 When writing your content, there is a way to organize the headings, paragraphs, and words on the page.
 I have created a template for you and an accompanying video.
 Watch the video and download the writing template here.

 The images on your website are a big missed opportunity when not optimized for SEO.
 For the most part, every page of your website should have an image on it.
-Images of your mechanics working on cars, images of cars in your bays, images of tools and equipment, and images of anything representative of the auto repair service or product that specific page is about should be used.
+Images of your mechanics working on cars, cars in your bays, your tools and equipment, and images of anything representative of the auto repair service or product that specific page is about should be used.

 Size – Images should be made as small and light as possible.

 By small, I mean if the image will never display above a certain size, it should be resized to that maximum display size before uploading it to the website.
-For instance, an image that is right justified inside of a block of text and the largest it will ever display is at 500px wide, it should be resized to 500px wide before you upload it.
+For instance, an image that is right-justified inside a text block and the largest it will ever display is at 500px wide; it should be resized to 500px wide before you upload it.
 If it is a hero image on a page that displays full width, you should resize it to 2560px for large displays.
 But make sure you don’t have many images like that on your website.
 That’s a big image!

 When I say the image should be as light as possible, I’m talking about the pixel density.
 Images for the web should be around 72dpi.
 An image straight off of your camera is probably 300dpi or more.
 This is way too big for the web.
 I like to use https://tinypng.com/ to downsize images.